dish-ui/dish-ui/README.md

 Design references: **Fluent Design**, **Material Design**, **React Suite**

+### Style
+It's a half-plat modern style.
+There are not too many effects and rounded edges.

 ## Platform Supports
 Due to our modern design, and we started late, we supported **modern** browsers only.